-Objectives Related policies 1.
-To improve sustainable and active travel within the parish, improve AM1, AM2, AM3 Public Rights of Way and create non-motorised routes.
-2. To reduce the need for private car use by improved transport services AM2, AM3 and improve pedestrian safety.
-3. To improve road safety by encouraging lower speeds and better traffic AM3 management on development sites and in surrounding areas.
-4. To provide adequate parking and e-charging points in new AM1, AM4 developments for bicycles and cars.
+Ob jectives Related policies 1.
+To improve sustainable and active travel within the parish, improve Public AM1, AM2 Rights of Way and create non-motorised routes.
+2. To reduce the need for private car use by improved transport services AM2 and improve pedestrian safety.
+3. To improve road safety by encouraging lower speeds and better traffic AM1, AM2, management on development sites and in surrounding areas.
+Chapter 7 4.
+To provide adequate parking and e-charging points in new developments AM1, AM3 for bicycles and cars.